-April sees an increase in a number of rates and limits of relevance to employers including compensation for unfair dismissal, redundancy pay, weekly pay, national minimum wage, statutory sick pay and statutory family leave pay.
+April sees an increase in a number of rates and limits of relevance to employers, including compensation for unfair dismissal, redundancy pay, national minimum wage, statutory sick pay and statutory family leave pay.

 Details of the most notable changes are below:

 As from 1 April 2019, the following minimum rates of pay will apply:

 - National Living Wage (per hour) Age 25+: £8.21

 - Standard adult rate (per hour) Age 21-24: £7.70